paszczep/legacy_taempe_auto/README.md

   6. Provide program with Your login and password - 'python app.py login' -> Enter

 II.
 Standard operation
-  1. Configure datetime, container and temperature to be set
+  1. Configure datetime, container and temperature to be set in schedule.csv file
   2. If the set datetime is in the past program will execute its task immediately after launching
   3. If there is no temperature given program will ignore that row
   4. Launch Terminal app